gl0git/NoteSharingAppBackend/README.md

-A backend for NoteShare, a note-sharing app for university students.
+The backend for a note-sharing app for university students.

 Made using Node.js and Express.js, and a MongoDB database.